Greys Anatomy Jackson Maggie Incest Storyline

 Jackson and Maggie are kinda brother and sister and I just realized this??????— natalia (@natfaith) April 14, 2017

-"Jackson and Maggie are kinda brother and sister and I just realised this??????" another posted.
+"Jackson and Maggie are kinda brother and sister and I just realized this??????" another posted.

 Okay I'm gonna say this ONE time.
 Jackson Avery and Maggie Pierce are step siblings.
 Stop being gross, stop smoking meth. #GreysAnatomy— amrita (@santiagoskepner) March 24, 2017